ttamayo/Autotitrator/RGB_sensor/README.md

 ## Notes:

-* You might need to redifine the physical address.
+* You might need to redefine the physical address.

 ## References: